 - 100% x 1 rep

-The only purpose of these sets is to warm up your joints and muscles involved in your first exercise and to acclimate your body to the movement.
+The only purpose of these sets is to warm up your joints and muscles involved in your first exercise and acclimate your body to the movement.

-Warming up may not be the most enjoyable or exciting thing in the world but the time it takes is minimal and the benefits are well worth it.
+Warming up may not be the most enjoyable or exciting thing in the world, but the time it takes is minimal, and the benefits are well worth it.

 If you want to experience the most dramatic results possible, you need to focus on training your entire body equally.